- Current Students

 Jamie Nelson spent 1,047 days in jail after being convicted of a crime he didn’t commit.
 During his time at the Millhaven Institution, a maximum-security prison, Nelson tried to hang himself, endured regular violence, and was powerless to stop as one of his sons was put up for adoption.

-Nelson shared the ordeal – how it happened and how he was finally exonerated – with University of Guelph-Humber students as part of the third annual Wrongful Conviction Day, an event organized entirely by the student-run Justice Studies honours society Alpha Phi Sigma to explore the causes, remedies and consequences of wrongfully convicting innocent people.
+Nelson shared the ordeal – how it happened and how he was finally exonerated – with University of Guelph-Humber students as part of the third annual Wrongful Conviction Day, an event organized entirely by the student-run Justice Studies web page honours society Alpha Phi Sigma to explore the causes, remedies and consequences of wrongfully convicting innocent people.

 “As future justice professionals, it is important to recognize the causes of wrongful convictions and how to avoid taking a course of action that unjustly removes someone’s freedom and forever impacts their life,” said Montana MacFarlane, vice-president of public relations for Alpha Phi Sigma.